libp2p/js-libp2p/examples/pnet-ipfs/README.md

-# Private Networking with IPFS
+# Private Networking
-This example shows how to set up a private network of IPFS nodes.
+This example shows how to set up a private network of libp2p nodes.

 ## Setup
 Install dependencies: